thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-Integration.md

 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Know about the TitleLink protocol.
 Understand the memory-mapped communication in a computer system.
 Learn how to write a Scala wrapper for your custom hardware.
 Finally, learn how to control your custom hardware in software via the memory-mapped structure.

 **Week #6:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Custom Hardware with External IOs
-- *Description:*&nbsp;&nbsp;&nbsp;&nbsp;A mini review for the previous week.
-Then, create a new custom hardware, this time it will use external IOs/pins.
-Finally, learn how to write a Scala wrapper for that blackblox , generate the system, test with software.
+- *Description:*&nbsp;&nbsp;&nbsp;&nbsp;A mini-review for the previous week.
+Repeat the previous work with custom hardware with external IOs/pins.
-- *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+- *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mostly re-do the work of the previous week.
+This time, learn to use external IOs/pins with your custom hardware.

 **Week #7:**&nbsp;&nbsp;&nbsp;&nbsp;Course Summary
 - *Description:*&nbsp;&nbsp;&nbsp;&nbsp;